 Our Commitment to the Community

-As a Western Australian-based Company, Chalice is proud to be a part of the local communities where we operate.
+As a Western Australian-based Company, Chalice is proud to be a part of the local communities where we work.

 Local Communities